KindXiaoming/pykan/README.md

 # or
 pip install pykan  # For PyPI installation
 ```
+## Efficiency mode
+For many machine-learning users, when (1) you need to write the training loop yourself (instead of using model.fit()); (2) you never use the symbolic branch.
+It is important to call ``model.speed()`` before training!
+Otherwise, the symbolic branch is on, which is super slow because the symbolic branch hasn't been parallelized yet (if it can be parallelized at all)!

 ## Computation requirements

 Examples in [tutorials](tutorials) are runnable on a single CPU typically less than 10 minutes.
 All examples in the paper are runnable on a single CPU in less than one day.
 Training KANs for PDE is the most expensive and may take hours to days on a single CPU.
 We use CPUs to train our models because we carried out parameter sweeps (both for MLPs and KANs) to obtain Pareto Frontiers.
 There are thousands of small models which is why we use CPUs rather than GPUs.
-Admittedly, our problem scales are smaller than typical machine learning tasks, but are typical for science-related tasks.
+Admittedly, our problem scales are smaller than typical machine learning tasks but are typical for science-related tasks.
 In case the scale of your task is large, it is advisable to use GPUs.

 ## Documentation
 The documentation can be found [here](https://kindxiaoming.github.io/pykan/).